-Ref Action Review date Lead

-8.12 Continue to audit based on the Practice Standards for CIN&CP and Cared COMPLETED Kate Rose, Head of Children's
+Ref Action Review date Lead 8.12 Continue to audit based on the Practice Standards for CIN&CP and Cared for services COMPLETED Aug 2015 Kate Rose, Head of Children's Safeguarding

-0.12 for services Aug 2015 Safeguarding

 Thresholds Performance Measure What does it show?
 Requires Improvement Good Outstanding Percentage of children and young people seen within 10 days of the combined assessment start date Children and young people's views and experiences are considered from the start of the assessment.
 75-84 85-94 95-100 Percentage of assessments completed within 15 days The amount of assessments that are completed in a timely way, within Cheshire East's standard for good practice to drive improvement to timeliness for assessments.
 30-39 40-49 50-100 Percentage of assessments completed within 35 days The amount of assessments that are completed in a timely way.
 65-70 71-75 76-100 Percentage of assessments completed within 45 days The amount of assessments that are completed within the national standard for timeliness.
-75-80 81-90 91-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Fe edback from S taff Audits - show that the quality of assessments has improved, relevant information informs and prompts assessment, and specialist workers are involved where appropriate Audits and CIN&CP Feedback Survey - shows children, young people and parents feel they have received a good service that has helped them what support they need to strengthen Staff reflect on strengthen assessments
+75-80 81-90 91-100 Qualitative Information Feedback from Children and Young People, Parents and Carers Fee edback from S taff Audits - show that the quality of assessments has improved, relevant information informs and prompts assessment, and specialist workers are involved where appropriate Audits and CIN&CP Feedback Survey - shows children, young people and parents feel they have received a good service that has helped them Performance Challenge Sessions and Practice Coaching Audits - Staff reflect or what support they need to strengthen assessments, and that their assessments have improved Staff reflect on o strengthen r assessments